There are two types of foreclosure processes in Oregon when a mortgage loan is in default — judicial and nonjudicial.

 .
 Before you receive this Notice of Hearing, your servicer may send you a notification informing you of its intention to start the foreclosure process.

 The judicial process starts when the servicer or its representative requests the circuit court authorize the sheriff to conduct the sale of the house.
 The document securing the loan can be a Deed of Trust.
-To allow the sale, the court must first give the homeowner the opportunity to be present at the hearing.
-After the request to the court, the homeowner will be served with a new notification at least 10 days before the hearing with a “NOTICE OF HEARING ON SHERIFF’S SALE OF YOUR PROPERTY.”
-The notice, or summons, will also be sent by first class mail to the property address.
+If you receive a complaint and summons to sell your home, contact an attorney as soon as possible because you only have thirty days in which to respond to the lawsuit by filing an answer with the court.
+If you fail to respond to the lawsuit within the 30-day period, the lender is likely to request that the court enter a judgment by default against you.
 The notice will include the name of the servicer asking for the property’s sale, the property address, the reason for the request, and the time and location of the hearing.
 The judge will decide if the servicer is entitled to have the house sold.
 If the judge rules for the servicer, the judge will issue an order called writ of execution.
 In a judicial foreclosure, the former homeowner has the right to recover the house within 180 days after the property’s sale, known as the redemption period.
 The redemption rights do not give the former homeowner the right to continue living in the house, unless there is a mutual agreement to do so.
 To redeem the house within this period, the former homeowner, following a formal notification process, must notify the new owner of that intention.
 The former homeowner must pay the new owner, whether a person or the financial institution, the amount paid at the sheriff’s sale to purchase the house, including applicable interest.
 The total amount to redeem the property may also include payments made by the purchaser for property taxes, insurance, and other expenses to maintain the house in good condition.

 In the nonjudicial process, the document securing the loan is a Deed of Trust and the power of sale is given to the trustee.
 The parties involved are the “beneficiary,” the financial institution or investor you owe the money to; the “trustee,” the neutral third party to whom you conveyed or “transferred” temporarily the title of your house to be held in trust until your loan is paid off; and you as a borrower or “grantor.”
 This process applies to owner-occupied, one-to-four unit, single-family dwellings.